 By Mary Jo King, NCRW, NCOPE

-There is a wealth of advice out there for graduates writing their first professional résumé, but not all of it is valuable.
-Do not try to fit your skill set into a canned template; there is no single “best” format for grads.
+There is a wealth of advice out there for graduates writing their first professional resume, but not all of it is valuable.
+Do not try to fit your skill set into a canned template; there is no single best format for grads.
 You are an individual, with unique qualifications to offer.
+Moreover, templates and resume builders are not compatible with many applicant tracking software (ATS) systems.

-1. Skip the job objective, and replace it with a headline that simply announces your career field.
+1. Skip the old-fashioned job objective and replace it with a headline that simply announces your career field.
+The best headlines also begin to build your brand.

 2. If you have employment history of merit, begin with a summary of qualifications that reflects both your education and your employment background.
 This approach separates you from those who have no real-world experience to offer.

-3. If you have no employment history, begin your résumé with your education.
+3. If you have no employment history, begin your resume with your education.
 List courses that are relevant to your career target.
-This can be critical for applicant tracking system (ATS) score value.
-Don’t forget to highlight internships, special projects, honors, and high GPA.
+This can be critical for ATS score value.
+Don’t forget to highlight team leadership experience, internships, special projects, honors, language studies, and travel abroad programs.

-4. Include volunteer activities, professional licenses, and certifications.
+4. Include high GPA (3.5+), volunteer activities, professional licenses, and certifications.

 7. Worry less about length and more about keyword-rich content.
-Employers don’t care how long your résumé is; they care about readability.
-Keep your format simple and clean, with a fair amount of “white space”.
+Employers don’t care how long your resume is; they care about readability.
+Keep your format simple and clean, with a fair amount of white space.
+No one will actually read a wall of text.

 Finally, DO look elsewhere in my blog for more information about cover letters, job search techniques, ATS, follow-up, social media, and more.
-And remember, a well-written résumé will shorten your job search considerably.
-A poor résumé, combined with poor job search techniques, may have you living in your parent’s basement for the foreseeable future.
+And remember, a well-written resume will shorten your job search considerably.
+A poor resume, combined with poor job search techniques, may leave you living in your parent’s basement for the foreseeable future.

 Tags